 Currently Shippers may submit more than one Network Assessment Request; this is expected to endure.
 Where multiple Referral responses are live for a given Supply Meter Point the proposing Shipper will advise which approved response will be applied to their registration via the settlement file submission.

-Where a Shipper has not provided an explicit Referral response reference for the CSS Registration/Switch, then the prevailing defaults will be used.
+Where a Shipper has not provided an explicit Referral Response Reference for the CSS Registration/Switch, then the prevailing defaults will be used.

 The existing Nomination process is expected to be retained unchanged for the Supply Meter Points out of scope of the CSS.